Rewrite the Content for a Website Intro Section … And You Could Earn $200!

-If you are … keep reading because I have a challenge for you.
+If you are … keep reading because I have a Challenge for you.

 You’re going to fix a website’s homepage that’s missing the right information for its visitors.

+And we want you to have that experience TODAY.
 Plus, you’ll end up with a solid piece of web copy for your portfolio.

 Here’s How It Works …

 I’m going to brief you on the project, just like a real client would.

 Then, I’ll explain how to write web page copy that brings in more traffic and sales … which is a highly valuable skill you can offer clients.

 Finally, once you’ve written your copy and gone through a few drafts to make it the best it can be, you’ll submit it to us (instructions below).

 Think about it.
 It’s a great opportunity to get a sense of what it feels like to be given a brief to write web copy for a real client — and identify gaps you can fix on any website.

 Let’s get started …